Web Design I UI/UX Design

 3 weeks

-This project aims to significantly increase user signups and app downloads by enhancing the website's user experience, making it compelling enough for our target audience to download and sign up.
+CoQuest aims to significantly increase user signups and app downloads by enhancing the website’s user experience, making it more engaging for individuals exploring new opportunities.

-Building trust is crucial in business.
-Community groups, including nonprofit organizations and local communities, are more likely to collaborate with companies that share their values.
-Therefore, establishing trust with these communities is essential for increasing the success of projects.
+Community groups, including nonprofit organizations and local communities, are more likely to collaborate with businesses that they trust and share similar values.
+Therefore, building trust with these communities is essential for increasing the number of collaborative projects.

 To view full content of initial landing page, please contact me.